nfelnlp/nfelnlp.github.io/service/index.md

 # Area Chair
-Since February 2024, I've been serving as an Action Editor / Area Chair for the Interpretability and Analysis Models for NLP track at ACL Rolling Review (ARR):
+Since February 2024, I've been serving as an Action Editor / Area Chair for the Interpretability and Analysis of Models for NLP track at ACL Rolling Review (ARR):
 **ARR October 2024 (NAACL 2025)**
 **ARR June 2024 (EMNLP 2024)**
 **ARR April 2024**